We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The vagina contains a delicate balance of good bacteria and is self-cleaning.
 There is no need for douching or using fragrant soaps around the sensitive vaginal area.

 Phytoestrogens are compounds that act similarly to estrogen in the body.
-They are found in plant-based foods, including soy, nuts, seeds, and tofu.
+They occur in plant-based foods, including soy, nuts, seeds, and tofu.

-Vaginal dryness is a common symptom among women going through the menopause transition and afterward.
-While vaginal dryness is not associated with significant health consequences, it can be a source of discomfort.
+Vaginal dryness is a common symptom often linked to a drop in estrogen levels, including at the start of menopause.
+It is not likely to have significant health consequences, but it can be a source of discomfort.

-Treatment with topical estrogen cream is a low-risk treatment method.
-Mild symptoms can be treated with over-the-counter options, including vaginal moisturizers and lubricants used during sexual activity.
+Topical estrogen cream is one low-risk treatment.
+Mild symptoms can be treated with over-the-counter options, including vaginal moisturizers and using lubricants during sexual activity.